mermaidzhang/Job-Change-of-Data-Scientists/README.md

 - We use the Breakout rooms zoom meetings for team meetings<br>
 - For the daily communications we have created a slack channel.<br>
 - We also have exchanged emails for sharing repository.<br>
+- We Work collaboratively on Google Drive.<br>
+- We also pay attention to the commit notes when we try to locate any updates.<br>

 # Summary
 The goal of the project is to find out which feature mostly affects the candidate decision of staying or leaving the company.